DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 ----------------------------

-To correct distorted images, backward models are used because values of pixels adjacent to a mapped point are known (Fig. 11).
+To correct distorted images, backward models are used because values of pixels adjacent to a mapped point are known (:numref:`fig_22`).
 This makes it easy to perform interpolation.

 .. figure:: figs/methods/fig11.png
+  :name: fig_22
-  :figwidth: 80 %
+  :figwidth: 75 %
   :align: center
   :figclass: align-center

-  Figure 11.
   Demonstration of the backward mapping.

 For radial distortion; given :math:`({x_u}, {y_u})`
 , :math:`({x_{COD}}, {y_{COD}})`, and :math:`(k_0^b, k_1^b,..., k_n^b)` of a backward model;